Agreeableness: Compliance

 As a facet of agreeableness, compliance is defined as an individual's typical response to conflict.
 Those who score high on compliance tend to be meek and mild, and to prefer cooperation or deference as a means of resolving conflict.
 Low scorers tend to be aggressive, antagonistic, competitive, quarrelsome, and vindictive.

 Modesty

 While trust, straightforwardness, altruism, and compliance all refer to interpersonal or social behaviors, modesty refers to an individual's self-concept.
 Those who score high on modesty tend to be humble and other-focused, while low scorers tend to be arrogant, ostentatious, and self-aggrandizing.
-Low modesty is otherwise known as conceitedness or Narcissism and, in extreme cases, can manifest as Narcissistic personality disorder.
-Otherwise known as "humility" in the Revised NEO Personality Inventory, modesty resembles the humility aspect of Honesty-Humility in the HEXACO Model.
+Low modesty is otherwise known as conceitedness or narcissism and, in extreme cases, can manifest as narcissistic personality disorder or histrionic personality disorder.
+Otherwise known as "humility" in the Revised NEO Personality Inventory, modesty resembles the humility aspect of honesty-humility in the HEXACO model.

 Tender-mindedness

 Tender-mindedness is defined as the extent to which an individual's judgments and attitudes are determined by emotion.
 Coined by William James, this term was also prominent in early versions of the 16PF.
 Tender-mindedness is primarily defined by sympathy and corresponds to the International Personality Item Pool's "sympathy" scale.
 In contrast, "tough minded" is a trait associated with Psychoticism on the Eysenck Personality Questionnaire.